bactopia/bactopia.github.io/docs/acknowledgements.md

     If you have used Bactopia in your work, please be sure to cite any datasets or software you may have used.

+## Funding

+Support for this project came (in part) from an Emory Public Health Bioinformatics Fellowship funded by the CDC Emerging Infections Program (U50CK000485) PPHF/ACA: Enhancing Epidemiology and Laboratory Capacity."

 ## Influences

 ### nf-core